mrd0x/EvilSelenium/README.md

 # Note

-1. When this tool is run it will terminate any existing Chrome processes in order to be able to run with the user's Chrome profile which contains all passwords & sessions.
+1. When this tool is run it will terminate any existing Chrome processes in order to be able to run with the user's Chrome profile which has the passwords & active sessions.

 2. I built this tool in about a week & I didn't run as many tests as I should therefore there may be some bugs.